clayy-esc/clayy-esc/README.md

 **[Getting a Good Sleep at Night](https://github.com/clayy-esc/Getting-a-Good-Sleep-at-Night)** `Python · Pandas · Matplotlib`

-- Examined how occupation and BMI category relate to sleep duration, quality, and disorder risk across 374 individuals.
+- Grouped health records for 374 individuals by occupation and BMI to evaluate sleep quality, revealing the top 5 at-risk professions and confirming that insomnia correlates with BMI.

 </td>
 </tr>